 There’s no defined path to rehabilitate defaulted private student loans.
 The rules of private loan rehabilitation—and whether it’s an option—depend on the contract you signed with your lender.

 First, it’s important to distinguish between delinquent and defaulted student loans.

 Your loan is considered delinquent when you’ve missed a payment by even one day.
+Lenders typically report delinquency to the credit bureaus after you are 30 days late.
 It gets more serious when lenders consider your loan in default.